 Matt Rainey is an Independent Contract Photographer based in Annandale, NJ - USA.

-Matt shoots still photography for clients such as American Express, Rutgers University, RWJBarnabas Health, Saint Peter's University Hospital, The New York Times, NJ Monthly Magazine, The Business Council, USGA, and other distinguished organizations.
+Matt shoots still photography for clients including American Express, Rutgers University, RWJBarnabas Health, Saint Peter's University Hospital, The New York Times, NJ Monthly Magazine, The Business Council, USGA, among other distinguished organizations.

 Matt specializes in coverage of corporate town hall meetings, senior leadership conferences, editorial visual storytelling and news/features.
 He expertly works silently and unobtrusively.
 He is a deeply experienced photojournalist, as well as an editorial, corporate, lifestyle, food, product and eCommerce photographer.
 Very recently, Matt worked on staff for Rodale Inc. producing still photography for Men's Health, Women's Health, Prevention, Bicycling, Runner's World, Organic Life, Rodales.com, Rodale Books and Rodale Custom Publications.